 An efficient UI is the unsung backbone of any app and we will be looking for examples of genuine innovation, pioneering design and natural navigation.
-Any contributiong element to the overall interface such as the logo, layout, visuals and color schemes can be submitted.
+Any contributing element to the overall interface such as the logo, layout, visuals and colour schemes can be submitted.

 The visualisation category is open to all representations of work produced by architects, graphic and interior designers.
 This may be in the form of CGI, virtual or augmented reality or other mediums which communicate the headline work through imagery.
 This category is open to any formal presentation of conceptual designs.